DEgITx/nen/README.md

 ### iterations()

-get number of iterations from last learning process
+get number of iterations from last learning process (each sample from epoch is count)

+### epochCount()

+get epoch number (each sample set in epoch is count as one iteration)

 ### save( *fileName* )